Wood Floor Water Damage

 There are two types of damages that may not be immediately visible.
 The first one is cupping.
-This is when the ends of the floor board are higher than the middle, cause by the wood absorbing the water and swelling.
+This is when the ends of the floorboard are higher than the middle, caused by the wood absorbing the water and swelling.

 Related: What to do if you have wet carpet in your basement.

 Depending on your insurance and the cause of the water damage, the repairs or replacement could be covered under your house insurance.
 The amount of coverage you have (if any) will be depending on your policy, but a call to them is a good step to take while you wait for the wood to dry.